shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models-pre-implementation-and-troubleshooting-guide.md

   - devices
   - geo

+> [!NOTE]
-<b>Note:</b> Make sure the creatives in your
-custom model are also on your line item.
+> Make sure the creatives in your custom model are also on your line item.

-For a full listing of the features available to custom models visit <a href="bonsai-language-features.md" class="xref">Bonsai Language Features</a>.
-For additional information review our documentation on logistic regression models at
+For a full listing of the features available to custom models visit [Bonsai Language Features](bonsai-language-features.md).
+For additional information review our documentation on logistic regression models at [Logistic Regression Models](logistic-regression-models.md).
-<a href="logistic-regression-models.md" class="xref">Logistic
-Regression Models</a>.

 ``` pre
 if not segment [11584384]: